What does Spiritual Mastery mean to you?

 I trust that I can accurately assess any situation with clarity and confidence and decide how to respond.
 In a detached, neutral state of mind, I judge my own thoughts, words, and actions to see if they are beneficial to the scene in which I find myself.
 I become the judge of myself, rather than a lawyer defending myself and judging others!

 If I see someone moving outside of the divine laws, there are two possible attitudes to choose from, other than judgment.
-If someone is doing something wrong and doesn’t realize it, I adopt the attitude or feeling of mercy to inspire him or her to make corrections by being an example.
+If someone is doing something wrong and doesn’t realize it, I adopt the quality or virtue of mercy to inspire him or her to make corrections by being an example.

 If someone does realize they are acting against divine law and they are making an effort to overcome it, I maintain an attitude of respect and endeavor to empower him or her with my thoughts by seeing them as a ‘pure soul’.
 To accurately judge/access the needs of others and to assist them spiritually means that I must be free of self-interest.